-This concept development study will include further engineering analysis of the potential alternatives previously identified and will determine the best solution that may be advanced for design and construction.
-[Design and construction phases for Robinson Street are currently not funded.]
+A concept development study started in the summer of 2017 which included further engineering analysis of the potential alternatives previously identified.
+The study determined the best solutions that could be advanced to design and construction.
+Design and construction phases for Robinson Street are currently not funded.

 The concept development study concluded in August 2019.
 The final report and executive summary can be found in the list of documents below.